AibAcob/A03/README.md

 When setting up a new project:
   1. Open .md file from the text editor
-  2. Open Github
-        a.
-Create a new project
+  2. Open Github -> Create a new project
   3. Find out the clone url
   4. Add the remote